joeisdone/joeisdone.github.io/testimony.md

 **Evil exists within blue states**.
 Don’t take your red state for granted.
 If what I describe sounds far-fetched, it’s not.
 It’s reality.
 The Democrats today aren’t the Democrats of the 90's interested in solving poverty or homelessness or any real social issues.

 The Democrats of today are interested in indoctrinating young children in the LGBT agenda and removing all barriers to hedonism by turning a blind eye to public drug use, public displays of sexuality, and even defecation.
 This is a cliche statement, but that is exactly what they did in my blue state!
 They spent their time discussing how to expose children to the concepts of a flexible gender identity, not on how to improve math scores.
-A vote for a Democrat is a vote for sweeping the dirt for needles and condom before you let your toddler play, as I did.
+A vote for a Democrat is a vote for sweeping the dirt for needles and condoms before you let your toddler play, as I did (and yes I found plenty of both).

 # Evidence of Jesus